Speed Up Your WordPress Website with Gzip Compression

 How to Enable Gzip Compression on Your WordPress Site (2 Methods)

 There are a lot of ways to speed up your WordPress site.
 For example, choosing an optimized hosting plan is key.
-Gzip compression can help to improve your page speeds even further, however, so it’s worth implementing.
+However, Gzip compression can improve your page speeds even further, so it’s worth implementing.

 Below, we’ll show you two ways to get started with Gzip compression.
-The first thing you’ll want to do is make sure you have a recent backup of your site in place, as a safety precaution.
-Then you can read through both methods, and choose the one you prefer.
+Keep in mind that the first thing you’ll want to do is make sure you have a recent backup of your site in place as a safety precaution.
+Then you can read through both methods and choose the one you prefer!

 2. Modify Your .htaccess File

 While the above technique is the simplest way of enabling Gzip compression on your WordPress site, some users will be more interested in an alternative method.
-If you’re trying to limit the number of plugins you install on your site, for example, you might prefer to implement Gzip compression manually.
+For instance, if you’re trying to limit the number of plugins you install on your site, you might prefer to implement Gzip compression manually.